-Aims:

-To investigate time trends in dosing and prevalence of antipsychotic prescriptions in Scandinavia.
+Aims: The aim of this study was to investigate time trends in dosing and prevalence of antipsychotic prescriptions in Scandinavia.

-Methods:

-We retrieved data on antipsychotic use between 2006 and 2016 from Danish, Norwegian and Swedish national prescription registers.
+Methods: We retrieved data on antipsychotic use between 2006 and 2016 from Danish, Norwegian and Swedish national prescription registers.
 For each antipsychotic, we calculated prevalence of use and mean doses, overall and for specific age groups (young, adults and elderly).